injinj/desh/README.md

 ## desh

 This is an experimental shell that I use.
-It is a forked version of the es job control branch, described below.
-I changed the the name to desh to because it is currently has shell features which are not compatible with es.
+It is a forked version of the
+<b>es</b> job control branch, described below.
+I changed the the name to
+<b>desh</b> to because it currently has shell features which are not compatible
+with <b>es</b>.

-The main thing that is changed between desh and es is that the readline library is no longer used.
+The main thing that is changed between <b>desh</b> and <b>es</b> is that the readline library is no longer used.
 Another command line editor called linecook is used instead.
 The linecook interface with the user has similarities with readline, but it is not api compatible with it.

-The linecook library is the primary reason desh exists.
-I am using desh to test and advance features in linecook.
-The major reason that I chose this particular branch of this code base is because it has job control, which means that ctrl-z will suspend the currently executing job.
+The linecook library is the primary reason <b>desh</b> exists.
+I am using
+<b>desh</b> to test and advance features in linecook.
+The major reason that I
+chose this particular branch of this code base is because it has job control, which means that ctrl-z will suspend the currently executing job.

 Other differences: